MicrosoftDocs/entra-docs/docs/external-id/customers/sample-single-page-app-react-sign-in.md

 ms.topic: sample
 ms.date: 04/10/2024

-#Customer intent: As a dev, devops, I want to learn about how to configure a sample React single-page app to sign in and sign out users with my Microsoft Entra External ID tenant.
+#Customer intent: As a dev, devops, I want to learn about how to configure a sample React Single-page app to sign in and sign out users with my Microsoft Entra External ID tenant.
 ---

 # Sign in users in a sample React single-page app (SPA)

 This guide uses a sample React single-page application (SPA) to demonstrate how to add authentication to a SPA.
-This SPA enables users to sign in and sign out by using your Microsoft Entra ID for customers tenant.
+This SPA enables users to sign in and sign out by using your Microsoft Entra External ID tenant.
 The sample uses the [Microsoft Authentication Library for JavaScript (MSAL.js)](https://github.com/AzureAD/microsoft-authentication-library-for-js) to handle authentication.

 ## Prerequisites